 Utilizing this handbook as an active resource will enhance your knowledge of institutional expectations, define policies, and expound on procedures needed to complete course and program assignments.

-If you need further assistance, please feel free to contact your Academic Advisor or Student Services Representative.
+If you need further assistance, please feel free to contact your Academic Advisor.
 Thank you for choosing Columbia Southern University!

 Robert Mayes, President